llmrisks/llmrisks.github.io/src/content/post/week11.md

 Some points that came up during discussion:

 • GAN model is distribution to distribution vs dissusion is image to distribution

-• the size of z is different for each model
+• The size of _z_ is different for each model

-• need more time to train diffusion models
+• Need more time to train diffusion models

 • GAN is less stable and managing gradient is not there with the other models

-• diffusion model is more robust to noise and is more controllable
+• Diffusion model is more robust to noise and is more controllable

 • GAN can take in some contextual input but diffusion models are more flexible because they can take in more context

-### Example
+# Watermarking Models

+Yugeng Liu, Zheng Li, Michael Backes, Yun Shen, Yang Zhang. [_Watermarking Diffusion Model_](https://arxiv.org/abs/2305.12502).
+2023. [[PDF](https://arxiv.org/pdf/2305.12502.pdf)]

 <table>
     <tr>